-The rent gap is a very useful schematic, though it tells an incomplete story of gentrification on its own.
-While a rent gap is a precondition for gentrification, empirically, the areas facing the largest rent gap are typically not the first to gentrify (Beauregard 1990).
 Moreover, as Smith himself points out, a rent gap can also be produced primarily just through the rapid inflation of potential ground rents (1996).
-Such valorization of land could occur by any number of means, including municipal investment in amenities or changes in policy, spillover effects from nearby densification and/or valorization, or an increase in the cultural capital assigned to a place.
+Such valorization of land could occur by any number of means, including municipal investment in amenities or changes in policy, spillover effects from nearby valorization, or an increase in the cultural capital assigned to a place.
 Hackworth (2007) argues that this form of intense valorization of potential ground rents has become the dominant progenitor of the rent gap since the 90s, at least within the global centers of capitalism-no longer is gentrification dependent on an extended period of devalorization; rather it is realized within neighborhoods as a result of city-wide real estate pressures, spilling out from the core with far less regard for hyperlocal characteristics.

 Consumption-side theories of gentrification, as promoted by David Ley and Chris Hamnett, emphasize demand side drivers, drawing attention to the origin of the gentrifier class.
 Ley (1996) analyzes how post-industrial restructuring, beginning in the 1960s, greatly enlarged the cohort of quaternary sector employees-professionals working in the knowledge-based service jobs, including both public and private sector positions, which tended to be concentrated in the center of cities.
-This quaternary sector workforce forms a new, expanded middle class which, emerging during a time of social and cultural upheaval, became an expanding pool of gentrifiers with a disposition to central-city living and an associated rejection of suburban living as conformist, bland, and monotonous (Ley 1996).
-Location within the gentrifying inner-city conferred and confers not only a convenient commute to downtown jobs, but also a social status and cultural capital.
-Finance, Insurance, and Real Estate (FIRE) have emerged as the prime drivers of global capitalism, creating value through speculative modes of expanding and repackaging debt, particularly embodied in real estate debt and its exotic derivatives.
+This quaternary sector workforce formed a new, expanded middle class which, emerging during a time of social and cultural upheaval, became an expanding pool of gentrifiers with a disposition to central-city living and an associated rejection of suburban living as conformist, bland, and monotonous (Ley 1996).
+Location within the gentrifying inner-city conferred and confers not only a convenient commute to downtown jobs, but also social status and cultural capital.
+Finance, insurance, and real estate (FIRE) have emerged as prime drivers of global capitalism, creating value through speculative modes of expanding and repackaging debt, particularly embodied in real estate debt and its exotic derivatives.
 The corollary of the growth in quaternary service jobs is the decline in primary industries and manufacturing.
-Industrial restructuring itself opens up substantial rent gaps-the offshoring of manufacturing creates vacuums of under-utilized brownfield space near the city core and on waterfronts.
-Not only are the potentials for gentrification are boosted by open tracts of deindustrialized land, the process of land appreciation in a context of generalized gentrification will itself tend to displace existing industrial uses.
+Industrial restructuring itself opens up substantial rent gaps-the offshoring of manufacturing creates vacuums of disused brownfield space near the city core and on waterfronts.
+The potentials for gentrification are boosted by open tracts of deindustrialized land.
+Furthermore, land appreciation in a context of generalized gentrification will itself tend to displace existing industrial uses.